VAST: Black Magic (2017–2018)

 2017 saw the release of Jon's second publication, Ruminations On Everything, a non-fiction work, also released in audiobook format.
 They Only Love You When You Die EP followed, with a music video for the song announced but remains unreleased.
 The next two EPs released were Here I Am and Little Darling.
 The fourth was In Lieu Of Flowers.

 November 2017 also saw the release of Posthumous Serenade, a two-part collection of twenty acoustic covers done by Crosby (solo) as a tribute to some of his favorite musicians who have died.
 Artists include Joy Division, Prince and Johnny Cash, among many others.

 In March 2018, it was announced that the next VAST album proper will be called Black Magic.
 "She Is Murder" will be the first single lifted from the album, and its music video has been officially posted online.

 On April 22, 2018, the official VAST shop website announced the track listing for Black Magic, as well as two other releases: a limited edition EP for the song "She Is Murder," along with a follow-up to the Jon Crosby solo release Posthumous Serenade titled "More Posthumous Serenades".

 On April 24, 2018, The VAST Companion was made available for pre-order, a book detailing the stories behind VAST songs: "The book goes into where he [Jon] was when he wrote them, what went into making them, and the stories behind each song.
 Written with humor, introspection, and tenderness, this book will entertain VAST fans universally with anecdotes and stories behind over 100 songs."

-Throughout 2018 the four EP's from the previous year were reissued on CD and bundled together.
+Throughout 2018 the four EPs from the previous year were reissued on CD and bundled together.
 Many of these songs were later compiled for the digital release of the She is Murder EP.

 As of February 2025, Black Magic has not released and is yet to have an official release date announced.